juandpinto/thesis-manuscript/source/13_results.md

 <w xpos="VERB" head="0" feats="Gender=Fem,Masc|Number=Plur|Person=3|Tense=Past" upos="VERB" lemma="דבר" id="368.4" deprel="root">דברו</w>
 ```

-A different lemma, "דיבר" (item 61), is the expected lemma for the verb since it follows the standard third masculine plural conjugation.
+A different lemma, "דיבר" (entry 61), is the expected lemma for the verb since it follows the standard third masculine plural conjugation.
 Interestingly, however, the parser applies this lemma only to attestations of the word with an inserted *yod*, or with a *mem* or *lamed* prefix (present tense or infinitive).
 All other instances are parsed as the lemma "דבר."
 Though unexpected and simply wrong, at least this issue is consistent.

 ```{.xml}
 <w xpos="VERB" head="840.4" feats="Gender=Fem,Masc|HebBinyan=HITPAEL|Number=Plur|Person=1|Tense=Past" upos="VERB" lemma="דיבר" id="840.16" deprel="conj">דיברנו</w>